resoftw/ExpEval/README.md

 ### API Reference

-`1setVariable(const std::string& name, const Value& value)`
+`setVariable(const std::string& name, const Value& value)`
 Assigns a value to a variable used in expressions.

-name: The name of the variable.
+- `name`: The name of the variable.
-value: The value to be assigned to the variable (can be int, float, double, or std::string).
+- `value`: The value to be assigned to the variable (can be int, float, double, or std::string).

 `evaluate(const std::string& expression)`
 Evaluates the given expression based on the current set of variables.

-expression: A string representing the arithmetic or functional expression.
+- `expression`: A string representing the arithmetic or functional expression.
 Returns the result of the evaluation as a Value (variant type).

 `extractVariables(const std::string& expression)`
 Extracts the variable names used in the expression without evaluating it.

-expression: A string containing the expression.
+- `expression`: A string containing the expression.
 Returns a std::set<std::string> containing the variable names.

+### Supported Operators
+The following arithmetic operators are supported:

+    + Addition
+    - Subtraction
+    * Multiplication
+    / Division

+If one of the operands is a std::string, the evaluator will automatically convert the other operand into a string and concatenate them.